 No one he adds, “mentioned all the boats / their benches crowded with naked passengers“.
 This is a poignant phrase.
 It speaks to the vast numbers entering the afterlife at one time.
 These people are described as cattle, being herded from one place to another.
 Human decency feels absent from this river scene.
 Interestingly, the speaker adds that each person in the scene was “bent over a writing tablet“.
 This phrase remains a mystery until stanza five.

-The next two lines he adds that he could not “jump… all day through the hoop of” himself.
-This is an interesting turn of phrase, and likely references the self-indulgent behaviour that all those living, if one has the ability and time to do so, participate in.
+In the next two lines, he adds that he could not “jump… all day through the hoop of” himself.
+This is an interesting turn of phrase, and likely references the self-indulgent behavior that all those living, if one has the ability and time to do so, participate in.
 It speaks to twisting thoughts, a winding life, and the ever-present need to move forward and satisfy one’s own personal needs.